Polyfolds: A First and Second Look

 \subsection{The virtual approach}

 The analytic starting point of the ``virtual approach'' is the observation that the solution set of the Cauchy-Riemann operator restricted to a local slice of the ${\rm Aut}$-action (as in Remark~\ref{rmk:slice}) is homeomorphic to an open subset of the moduli space.
-Since this is a Fredholm section, one can find a finite dimensional reduction, i.e.\ a section of a finite dimensional bundle and homeomorphism from its zero set to an open subset of the moduli space.
-Alternatively, one could view this as finding a finite dimensional obstruction bundle over an open subset of $\cB/\Aut$ that covers the cokernel of the linearized Cauchy-Riemann operators.
-Both versions of this approach then aim to work in a finite dimensional category (either just for the fibers of the obstruction bundle or for both fibers and base in finite dimensional reductions) to associate a ``virtual fundamental class'' to the compactified moduli space $\CM$; e.g.\ a \v{C}ech homology class $[\CM]_\kappa\in \check{H}(\CM;\Q)$ induced by a rather special type of Kuranishi structure $\kappa$ on $\CM$ as in \cite{mcduff-wehrheim}.
-We base this exposition on the latter, hence do not discuss the construction of a global obstruction bundle, which however proceeds along similar lines.
+Since this is a Fredholm section, one can find a finite dimensional reduction; in other words, one can find a section of a finite dimensional bundle and a homeomorphism from its zero set to an open subset of the moduli space.
+Alternatively, one could view this procedure as finding a finite dimensional obstruction bundle over an open subset of $\cB/\Aut$ that covers the cokernel of the linearized Cauchy-Riemann operators.
+Both versions of this approach then aim to work in a finite dimensional category (either just for the fibers of the obstruction bundle or for both fibers and base in finite dimensional reductions) to associate a ``virtual fundamental class'' to the compactified moduli space $\CM$; for example, sometimes one aims to find a \v{C}ech homology class $[\CM]_\kappa\in \check{H}(\CM;\Q)$ induced by a special type of Kuranishi atlas $\kappa$ on $\CM$ as in \cite{mcduff-wehrheim}.
+We base this exposition on the latter, and consequently we do not explicitly discuss obstruction bundle techniques, which would proceed along similar lines.

-The overall structure of the virtual approach reorders the basic ingredients of the geometric approach from {\it (transversality, quotient, gluing)} to {\bf (quotient, transversality, gluing)}, and aims to reduce to a finite dimensional setting as soon as possible.
+The overall structure of the virtual approach reorders the basic ingredients of the geometric approach from {\it 1) transversality, 2) quotient, 3) gluing} to {\bf 1) quotient, 2) transversality, 3) gluing}, and it aims to reduce the problem to a finite dimensional setting as quickly as possible.
 A main feature of this approach is that it provides a natural setting for dealing with nonfree actions.
-Let us only note here that this introduces an additional finite group action or groupoid structure in the second of the following steps, and requires equivariance in the further steps.
+Let us only note here that this introduces an additional finite group action, or groupoid structure, in the second of the following steps, and it additionally requires equivariance in the further steps.